KosukeMinamoto/PickMan4j/README.md

 Click on the chart to select the arrival time.

-- Left or Middle click: select the P-wave arrival time.
+- Left click: select the P-wave arrival time.
-- Right click: select the S-wave arrival time.
+- Middle click: select the S-wave arrival time.
 - Save button: save the selected arrival times to a NonLinLoc OBS file.
 See details [here](http://alomax.free.fr/nlloc/).

 ![GUI example](example.png)